celery/celery/docs/userguide/routing.rst

 Producers, consumers and brokers
 --------------------------------

-The client sending messages is typically called a *publisher*, or a *producer*, while the entity receiving messages is called a *consumer*.
+The client sending messages is typically called a *producer*, while the entity receiving messages is called a *consumer*.

 The *broker* is the message server, routing messages from producers to consumers.